-When looking for the right videographer this is a great opportunity to find an independent person looking to break into the space.
-The value for what they deliver is much higher than a larger "production company."
-Instead of paying $8,000 for an event video you can pay closer to $1500-2500 and get more cuts of the final deliverable.
-Also the vendors are usually more flexible and excited for the opportunity to travel to somewhere to do what they love.
-It is a small risk going with someone less experienced but we have found the risk has continued to pay off with happy clients and impressive event videos.
+- Who to hire.
+There are many options when looking for the right photographer/videographer, but we recommend taking a chance on someone up and coming who's looking to break into the space.
+The value for what they deliver is much higher than a larger production company.
+Instead of paying $8,000 - $10,000 for an event video, an independent videographer will likely charge closer to $1,500 - $2,000 and you'll get more cuts of the final deliverable.
+Young professionals are often more flexible in general, blend in comfortably at the event, understand the culture better (especially with young startups), and embrace the latest equipment (drones anyone?!).
+While there's a small risk in going with someone less established or outside of a traditional production company, we have found that it's paid off time and time again with happy clients and impressive event videos.

 - What to capture.
 Your video content will obviously differ greatly depending on the type of trip you are planning.
 For example, a sales kickoff video should highlight the company's achievements to date and goals going forward.
 The video needs to balance content from the day's meetings and trainings with that of the evening events and entertainment.
 For incentive trips, it's important to capture as many of the participants as possible.
 This can mean either hiring two videographers, or, if only using one, making sure that he or she moves quickly between activities to guarantee each person or event is included.

 Remember that the same content can also be used to create different materials.
 For example, at sales kickoffs, you may want your videographer to put together a highlight reel from the conference to use at the final session.
 For incentive trips, the video will be more of an event keepsake for attendees once back home.
 But in either case, teasers can be created from the longer videos to promote next year's event, both internally and externally.
 Click here to see an example of a President's Club teaser (video shot by Whitetree Productions).
 This type of promotional video is fun to watch, hooks the viewer, and is a great way to provide a quick insight into a company's culture.